famecrush/WEB-SCRAPER/README.md

 A simple web-scraper which scrape the title,description and price value of the books.
-For more advancement the selinium and beautifulsoup library can be used and I will update these code with these libraries very soon. website used in these repository("https://books.toscrape.com/").
+For more advancement the selinium and beautifulsoup library can be used and I will update these code with these libraries very soon.

+Website used in these repository("https://books.toscrape.com/").

 # FEATURES
 1. Scrap the title,description and price value of the books.